10 Nov Thanksgiving Safety for Your Pets

 Yeast makes a lot of delicious human treats possible, but if your pet sneaks too many yeast rolls from your Thanksgiving table, it could lead to some serious consequences.
 Yeast has a habit of reacting to starch which produces carbon dioxide and alcohol.
 This reaction makes the yeast grow, causing the stomach and gut to expand.
 This puts pressure on the intestines resulting in a bloat, which can escalate to something fatal in rare cases.

 If you catch your pet sneaking yeast dough while it’s trying to rise on the counter, or stealing some rolls that fall from the table, prepare to take them to your nearest emergency vet clinic right away.
 Until you can get them there, you can give them ice water to drink to slow down the fermentation process that could be occurring in their stomach.

 Healthy Thanksgiving Desserts

 In a recent trend to avoid processed sugar, many are turning to natural sweetener alternatives.
-One of the more popular ones to bake with has been xylitol, a plant-based sweetener.
+One of the more popular ones has been xylitol, a plant-based sweetener.
 While xylitol provides a healthier alternative to your favorite cake or pie, it means a trip to the emergency room for your dog.

 That doesn’t mean you can’t bake your favorite holiday treats with xylitol, but it does mean you need to exercise a lot of caution when using it to bake with your pets in the house.
 Keep anything made with xylitol far away from your pet’s reach.
 The holidays can be chaotic and make it hard to keep track of who is doing what and where inside of the house, so it’s a good idea to establish a spot for these healthier treats before you get into the hustle and bustle of Thanksgiving day.